felicandalc/felicandalc/README.md

-- 👋 Hi, I’m Felipe Candal Campos, I'm currently working at La Nación (BGlobalSolutions) as a React front end developer.
+- 👋 Hi, I’m Felipe Candal Campos, I'm working at La Nación (BGlobalSolutions) as a React front end developer.
 My currently main focus is at developing highly scalable apps, from the ground up, using best practices (CSS guidelines, JS guidelines, HTML guidelines, React guidelines, and so on), and new technologies. <br /> <br />